By

 but her husband certainly is.

-In 1996, Bob Miller advised me that governments could let
+In 1996, Bob Miller advised me that governments could let most

-They tried to split our states into 2 places with 2 sets of rules.
+tried to split our states into 2 places with 2 sets of rules.

-In 2021, our Capitol was severely attacked not by foreigners
+In 2021, our Capitol was severely attacked not by foreigners but

-House who will preserve our rights rather than take them away.
+will preserve our rights rather than take them away.

 In the United States, we do not let